myog-io/WebDjangular/docs/start/quickstart.md

 ``` bash
 npm install npm@latest -g
 ```
-## 3 Installing PostgreSQL & Creating DB
+## 3 Installing Mysql 8 & Creating DB
-To install [PostgreSQL](https://www.postgresql.org/download/) please download and follow the steps on the website for instalation
+To install [Mysql 8](ttps://dev.mysql.com/downloads/) please download and follow the steps on the website for instalation